Infernal machine (weapon)

-The infernal machine (machine infernale) is a homemade 25-barrel volley gun built by Giuseppe Marco Fieschi and used in Fieschi's failed assassination attempt on King Louis Philippe I of France on July 28, 1835.
+The infernal machine (machine infernale) is a homemade 25-barrel volley gun built by Giuseppe Marco Fieschi and used in his failed assassination attempt on King Louis Philippe I of France on July 28, 1835.
 The original gun is now on display at the Musée des Archives Nationales in Paris, France.

 Design

 Described as a "supergun", the infernal machine was designed to fire 25 rifle barrels at the same time.
 Each barrel was originally believed to have been loaded with eight bullets and twenty lead pellets, but a thorough inspection of the misfired barrels by Jean Le Page, Arquebusier Ordinaire to the King, showed that each barrel contained about 3.5–4 in of gunpowder, 6 to 8 balls, two layers of wadding, and 13 to 14 slugs.

 The weapon, built of wood and metal, was constructed in a room overlooking the street on the third floor of N. 50 Boulevard du Temple, where it was later used for the failed assassination of Louis Philippe I. The barrels were mounted side by side with each touch hole in line with the next.
-In combination with a trail of gunpowder, the barrels could all be fired at once with a single fuse (in Fieschi's case, charcoal was used).
+In combination with a trail of gunpowder, the barrels could all be fired at once with a single fuse; in Fieschi's case, charcoal was used.
 The weapon was measured by Le Page to be approximately 3.3 ft in length and width and 4 ft high.

 French artillery officers, who inspected the machine after the assassination attempt, speculated that if Fieschi had been an artillery man or otherwise known more about designing weaponry, he would have been successful in his assassination attempt of the king and his staff.
 Had he constructed it so that the gunfire diverged and crossed as opposed to the parallel and converging implementation, the attack might have killed up to 200 additional people and "literally torn the King and his staff to pieces".